Koksheng/netcore-tutorial/caching/caching.md

 }
 ```

-# Extension for Cache Helper by YangZhongKe
+# Extension for Cache Helper by YangZhongKe (MemoryCacheHelper)

 1. `IQueryable`, `IEnumerable` might encounter delay issues.
 For example, when `IQueryable`, `IEnumerable` object is initialized and point to a cache value, it doesn't immediately execute the query.
 Instead, it executes the query when it begins to loop.
 However, if the object pointed to in the cache has been released by that time, it will lead to a failed execution.
 Therefore, these two must be banned in the cache.